 As well as going outside, you can also bring the outdoors in.
 Why not grab some leaves, sticks or anything else natural and interesting you can find outside?
 There are lots of activities you can play using these kinds of resources.

-Other key reasons outside play is beneficial to children are:
+Other key reasons outside play are beneficial to children are:

 - It's a perfect way to burn off energy so cuts out hyperactive spells and fidgeting

-- Offers a chance of social interaction and surroundings
+- Offers a chance for social interaction and surroundings

 - Builds creative skills